roopikabits/osse4/README.md

 - 🤔 This project is part of Assignment 4 of Open Source Software Engineering Course - [BITS Pilani]
 - 📫 How to reach me 2020mt93705@wilp.bits-pilani.ac.in

+As part of this project, I have developed a simple login app using HTML, CSS and JavaScript.

+# loginapp
+This is a sample login app.
+This repo is used as a starter for a very basic HTML web application using no front-end frameworks.

+# Success Scenario

+When user enters correct username and password, console message "You have logged in successfully!" is displayed.

+username: **roopikas**

+password: **Welcome1!**

+# Failure Scenario

+When user enters incorrect username and password, error message "Login failed due to incorrect username and password" is displayed.

+# Run App

+To check the app in action, clone the Github Repo to local system and open login.html in any browser